-Cheap and Free Things to Do in Brooklyn for the Frugal Adventurer
+Cheap and Free Things to Do in Brooklyn That You’ll Love

 A native Brooklynite offers the frugal foodie, scholar, or runner valuable suggestions on how to enjoy one of the priciest boroughs of New York City without breaking the bank.

 $14 gimlets. $10 organic vegan ice cream sundaes.
 Welcome to Brooklyn, one of the most expensive areas of the U.S. to live in, according to Bloomberg.
-As a native Brooklynite, I’m always looking for amazing, but cheap things to do in Brooklyn with my family and friends.
-Here’s a list of cheap and free ideas that I’ve curated over the years, just in time for one of the best seasons of the year:
+As a native of the area, I’m always looking for cheap and free things to do in Brooklyn with my family and friends.
+Here’s a list of fun-but-frugal ideas that I’ve curated over the years:

 For the Outdoorsy Type

 Love the outdoors?
 Then you’ll love Brooklyn Bridge Park.
 From kayaking to soccer, it offers tons of cheap and free things to do in Brooklyn.
 Plus, the views are stunning.

 Meanwhile, with 526 acres of forest grounds, Prospect Park is lovingly known as “Brooklyn’s Backyard.”